Technorely/tendermint/docs/app-dev/indexing-transactions.md

 # Indexing Transactions

-Tendermint allows you to index transactions and later query or subscribe to their results.
+Tenderely allows you to index transactions and later query or subscribe to their results.

 Let's take a look at the `[tx_index]` config section: